CompSciJosh/MCAD-README-Only/README.md

 > By default, the crater detection model is set to `best.pt` but can be customized by including the flag `--model` followed by the crater detection model name.
 > Such as `detect /path/to/folder/ --model newModel.pt` or omit the `--model` flag to use the default crater detection model.

 ---

+## 📂 Detection Results Output

+After running crater detection using the `detect` or `batch_detect` commands, the results will be saved to the following location by default:

+### jams/app/frontend/Yolo Results/

+Your folder will contain:
+- ✅ The annotated lunar images (with crater bounding boxes drawn)
+- 📝 YOLO-formatted `.txt` files for each processed image

+> You can customize the output folder name using the `--output` flag.
+>
+> Example:
+> `detect /Users/joshuajackson/Downloads/mcad_moon_data/025/ --output 025`
+> `--output 025` → saves results in `jams/app/frontend/025/`
+>

+---